redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ```

 ## Obtain other IDs required for role assignments
-Other permissions need to be set to enable visiblity of the ARO MSI into the Key Vault Resource Group and for the Azure Disk Encryption Set to have visibility into the ARO Resource Group.
+The Managed Service Identity (MSI) must be created.
+Other permissions must also be set for the ARO MSI and for the Azure Disk Encryption Set:
 ```
 # Obtain the Application ID of the service principal used in the ARO cluster
 aroSPAppId="$(oc get secret azure-credentials -n kube-system -o json | jq -r .data.azure_client_id | base64 --decode)"